Payment Flow and Custom Development

 }

-If you create pricing plans with customized benefits_jsonb
+If you create a new pricing plan and customize benefits_jsonb

-For recurring subscriptions, only the first payment triggers the checkout.session.completed
+For subscriptions, only the first payment triggers a checkout.session.completed

-event; subsequent renewals do not trigger it, so we don't handle this event for recurring subscription scenarios.
+event; subsequent renewals don't trigger it, so for subscription scenarios, we don't process this event.

-To track first subscription and renewal payment situations, we should listen to invoice.paid
+To track initial subscription and renewal payment situations, we should listen to invoice.paid

 , which indicates that user payment has been received.
 Additionally, to get the latest subscription information, we also need to listen to customer.subscription.created